 Homeowners who are interested in growing plants that are useful, beautiful and edible might want to consider berry vines.
 These plants often multiple and can offer both a barrier between home and the neighbor's yard as well as fresh, delicious, healthy fruit.
 They can be a lovely addition to any garden or yard.

 Berry vines can be adapted to a wide range of gardening spaces; a homeowner can adjust the number of plants to fit individual needs.
 Owners can easily plant a large berry patch in the yard, which can encompass many square feet, or plant a few berry vines near the back door.
 Most plants do not require a lot of room to be productive.

 Once planted, berry vines are often fast-growing and easy to maintain.
 They can provide shade and be a beautiful addition to the landscape of any garden or yard.
 They produce lovely leaves and flowers and are often pleasant smelling.
-Homeowners should research proper methods of pruning and controlling some berry vines to ensure healthy plants and maximize berry production as well.
+Homeowners should research proper methods of pruning and control some berry vines to ensure healthy plants and maximize berry production as well.

-Berry vines can be a flexible, beautiful option for any home or garden.
+Berry vines can be a flexible, beautiful option for any home or garden